VysotskiVadim/VysotskiVadim.blog/_posts/2019-09-15-generic-programming.markdown

 * Bivariance
 * Invariance

 We will consider 2 of them: co and contra variance.
-To make it fun let's do it by journey: you need to get a flower to gift it to pretty girl.
+To make it fun let's do it by journey: you need to get a flower to gift it to a pretty girl.

 ### Covariance